zevweiss/booze/README.md

 FUSE bindings for bash.

-If you, like me, have ever had the desire to create a FUSE filesystem from a shell script, this may be the thing for you.
+If you, like me, have ever had the desire to create a FUSE filesystem from a shell script, this may be just the thing for you.

 booze compiles to a shared library (`booze.so`) that you can load into bash via its `enable -f` feature.
 It adds a new builtin to bash,